Venta-HQ/backend/libs/nest/README.md

 Request validation and transformation:

-- **schema-validator** - Schema-based validation for HTTP, gRPC, and WebSocket requests
+- **schema-validator** - Universal schema-based validation for HTTP, gRPC, and WebSocket requests

 ## Usage